Amazon.co.uk Widgets

 Which Type of Rice Is Used In Making Sticky Rice?

 It is important to select the right variety of rice while making sticky rice.
-Many people make a rookie mistake and just buy their regular long-grained rice.
+Many people make a rookie mistake and buy their regular long-grained rice.
 Naturally, they are left astounded when the sticky rice turns out to be not so sticky after all!

 In essence, all varieties of rice can be used in making sticky rice as long as it is short grain.
 Long-grain rice tends to separate and does not retain a sticky consistency, hence it is ideal for making savory rice dishes.
 Both white and brown rice can be used to make sticky rice.
-The result will have a darker color if brown rice is used.
+The result will have a darker colour if brown rice is used.

 Furthermore, these two varieties will greatly expand during the cooking process.
 This also aids greatly in achieving the correct consistency for making sticky rice.
 Brands would not matter much as long as the rice is short grain.

 Coming to the part you have been waiting for, we have prepared this step-by-step guide that will transform you into a wiz in the kitchen.
-Just remember to follow the instructions and you will find yourself with a divine bowl of sticky rice, all ready to be devoured.
+Just remember to follow the instructions, and you will find yourself with a divine bowl of sticky rice, all ready to be devoured.

 Step 1